-The area child protection committees from across Wales worked together to produce the procedures and at the launch the minister thanked them for their commitment saying that this is a positive example of the benefits and merits of inter-agency co-operation.
+The Area Child Protection Committees from across Wales worked together to produce the procedures which were officially launched at the national assembly last month.
+At the launch the minister thanked them for their commitment saying that this is a positive example of the benefits and merits of inter-agency co-operation.

 'More recently we published the Carlile Report, 'Too Serious a Thing' and although this review looked at a different sector to that covered by Waterhouse many of the messages are the same - the need for professionals and agencies to work together, the need for them to share information and the need for a consistent approach to children's safeguards.